Pierre-vh/Fox/README.md

-# Moonshot - The Fox Programming Language
+# The Fox Programming Language
-Moonshot is the implementation of the Fox programming language.

 Fox is a language that aims to be easily embeddable in other projects and easy to dive into.
 In Fox, you won't see any complicated or confusing semantics.
 Everything should be clear at a glance!